Use of overhead projector transparencies for best effect

 Numbers of transparencies per presentation

-It is well known that, within reason, the more visual aids in a presentation the better.
+It was well known that, within reason, the more visual aids in a presentation the better.
 However, a stack of transparencies was bulky and rather heavy.
 I used to give numerous presentations overseas where it was necessary to pack to a limit of weight and size limit.
 Yet prepared transparencies were essential.
+It was a tricky compromise.
 How much better today, just to pack a memory stick!

-There was also regarded as an ideal number of transparencies to show every one or two minutes.
-I can't remember the number now as I always used common sense.
+There was said to be an ideal number of transparencies to show every one or two minutes.
+I can't remember what the number was as I always used common sense.

-There were also annoyances for audiences.
-Seeing text or drawing being whisked away, out of focus and being replaced out of focus or seeing the roll being wound on out of focus was probably the main one - not that audiences knew any difference at the time.
+For audiences, there were irritations with transparencies.
+Seeing text or drawings being whisked away, necessarily out of focus and being replaced out of focus or seeing the roll being wound on, again out of focus, was probably the main one - not that audiences knew any difference at the time.

 In the area of visual aids, there can be little doubt that what we have today is a considerable improvement on the overhead projector and transparencies.